"Father and Son vs. Earth"

 Still, MOVIEGUIDE® advises a caution for some of the movie’s intense sequences and violent images, as well as brief environmental and evolution content.
 Happily, there’s only one “d” obscenity in AFTER EARTH, so the filmmakers should be commended for showing such restraint in this area.
 Less foul language will make AFTER EARTH more accessible to a broad audience.
 If only it was a better movie.

+AFTER EARTH is a science fiction adventure set 1000 years in the future.
+An estranged father and son are stranded on an uninhabited Earth.
+Their spaceship has crash landed, and the father has a broken leg.
+To survive, they must face extreme conditions elements, large wild animals, and an alien creature bred to kill.
 AFTER EARTH is exciting and very intense at times.
 The movie is also structured well, with compelling and inspiring character arcs.
 However, it suffers throughout from a weak, incoherent backstory, sloppy direction, and wooden dialogue.
 That said, there’s a portion of AFTER EARTH that works really well.
 The son’s journey to find an SOS beacon is quite thrilling and enjoyable.
 The strained relationship between father and son is pushed to the extreme.
 Both have to deal with their own demons from a tragic past event.
 Their love and respect for one another, however, are strengthened during their ordeal.
 MOVIEGUIDE® advises caution for some intense sequences, violent images, and brief, nonsensical environmentalist content.